This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If medical negligence is proven, parents or guardians of the child with cerebral palsy can receive financial compensation to help care for the child’s medical needs, including past expenses, as well as the expected cost of future costs.

 Some states also allow punitive damages if your cerebral palsy lawsuit is successful.
-Punitive damages award the plaintiff compensation in addition to the actual costs to pay for things such as physical pain and suffering, emotional stress, and more.
+Punitive damages award the plaintiff compensation in addition to the actual costs to pay for physical pain and suffering, emotional stress, and more.
+Contact an experienced cerebral palsy lawyer for more information.

 Aging and Disability Resource Assistance

-While the Aging and Disability Resources Centers (ADRC) will not help your child until he/she is an adult, it’s an excellent organization for elderly adults as well as people over 18 years of age who live with cerebral palsy.[4]
+While the Aging and Disability Resources Centers (ADRC) will not help your child until they are an adult, it’s an excellent organization for elderly adults and people over 18 who live with cerebral palsy.[4]

 - Financial planning and assistance